Penang Turf Club

 The Penang Turf Club (abbrev.
-PTC) is a defunct horse racing track in George Town within the Malaysian state of Penang.
-Established in 1864, it was the oldest of Malaysia's three turf clubs, alongside the Selangor and Perak turf clubs.
+PTC or KLKPP) is one of the three horse racing institutes in Malaysia alongside the Selangor and Perak turf clubs.
+Established in 1864, it currently owns a now-closed horse racing track near Batu Gantong Road in George Town within the Malaysian state of Penang.
 The race track has a three-storey grandstand with a capacity of 14,000.
 In addition to its primary function as a venue for horse racing, the 118.1 acre race track includes a nine-hole golf course.

-In 2024, members of the PTC approved a resolution to dissolve the club and list the race track for sale.
-The venue held its last horse race in the following year.
+In 2024, members of the PTC approved a resolution to dissolve the club within two years and list the race track for sale.
+The venue held its last horse race end of May in the following year.

 History

 Founded in 1864, the PTC was the second oldest horse racing club in British Malaya, following the Singapore Sporting Club which was established in 1842.
 David Wardlow Brown was the club's first president.

 The PTC originally received a land grant — provided free of charge by the Straits Settlements government — at Macalister Road for its first race track.
 The race track, measuring nearly 1621.8 yards, was located at the site of what is now St. George's Girls' School.
 The PTC also maintained an office within the Government Offices at Weld Quay.

 The original race track on Macalister Road incorporated a section designated for a golf course.
 The first structures of the track were constructed from wood and attap.
 In 1900, new grandstands were added to the race track.
 From 1912 to 1928, it was considered the most modern race track in Malaya.

 In 1935, the PTC acquired the present-day 230 acre site at Batu Gantong.
 The race track was relocated to the Batu Gantong site by 1939.
 Horse racing continued to be permitted during the Japanese occupation, allowing the PTC to survive World War II unscathed.

 The 230 acre site comprises the 118.1 acre race track, which has a grandstand with a capacity of 14,000 and includes a nine-hole golf course, as well as six other land parcels surrounding the race track.